 - Camera.
-APIs to retrieve data transferrer by a camera sensor. - I2C.
-API set intended to be used directly by the application or middleware. - I2S.
-API set for support of Inter-IC Sound interface standard. - GPIO.
-API set intended to be used directly by the application or middleware to manage the GPIO interrupts, pins, and ports. - PWM.
+APIs to retrieve data transferrer by a camera sensor. - GPIO.
+API set intended to be used directly by the application or middleware to manage the GPIO interrupts, pins, and ports. - IC.
+API set intended to be used directly by the application or middleware. - IS.
+API set for support of Inter-IC Sound interface standard. - Power.
+Power management framework.
+See the TI-RTOS Power Management User's Guide (SPRUI18). - PWM.
 API set intended to be used directly by the application or middleware to generate Pulse Width Modulated signals. - SPI.
 API set intended to be used directly by the application or middleware to communicate with the Serial Peripheral Interface (SPI) bus.
-SPI is sometimes called SSI (Synchronous Serial Interface). - SDSPI.
-Driver for SD cards using a SPI (SSI) bus.
-This driver is used by the FatFS and not intended to be called directly by the application.
+SPI is sometimes called SSI (Synchronous Serial Interface).